 The Lares Trek demands physical stamina.
 It’s a test of one’s endurance.
 Assess your fitness level honestly before committing.

 Hiking for hours requires cardiovascular health.
 Long walks should form part of your preparation.
 Add elevation to simulate the trail’s demands.
+Strength training is equally crucial.
+Your legs must carry you over high passes.
+Work on building core and leg strength.

 Consider the weight of your pack.
 You’ll need to manage it comfortably.
 Practice hikes with a loaded backpack are advisable.

 Balance and agility often go overlooked.
 The trail’s uneven terrain demands both.
 Incorporate balance exercises into your routine.
+Flexibility can prevent injuries.
+Stretch daily to improve this.
+Yoga or pilates can be beneficial practices to start.

 Mental fitness plays a role.
 The trek is as much mental as physical.
 Build up your mental endurance with challenging activities.